-Founder member of Care & Repair England & Chair for 18 years: Board Member & Chair of the Audit Committee of The Community Housing Group; Founder member of the Pro-Housing Alliance; Chartered Fellow of the Chartered Institute of Environmental Health and member of its Professional Standards and Policy Committee; President of International Federation of Environmental Health
+Founder member of Care & Repair England & Chair for 18 years: Board Member & Chair of the Audit Committee of The Community Housing Group; Founder member of the Pro-Housing Alliance; Chartered Fellow of the Chartered Institute of Environmental Health; former Chair of the CIEH Trustees; President of International Federation of Environmental Health.

 John Simmons (Vice Chair)

-John retired from the post of Deputy Director of Social Services and Head of Adult Care in Derbyshire in 2004.
-John has continued to be involved in looking at how older people can be involved in issues which impact on their lives.
-He is presently Vice- Chair of a local Derbyshire charity looking at maintaining active lives for people in Residential and Nursing Homes, Chair of a local OPAG, Vice-Chair of Derbyshire OPAG, a member of East Midlands Later Life Forum and has recently been elected to the position of Chair of Healthwatch Derbyshire.
+Retired from the post of Deputy Director of Social Services and Head of Adult Care in Derbyshire in 2004 and has continued to be involved in looking at how older people can be involved in issues which impact on their lives.
+Presently Vice- Chair of a local Derbyshire charity looking at maintaining active lives for people in Residential and Nursing Homes and also chairs the local Healthwatch.

 Maria Brenton (Secretary)

-Professional and personal interest in old age; Consultant on Cohousing Communities of older people.
-Working with the OWCH (Older Women’s Cohousing) Group, Barnet, and a member of Cohousing Woodside, Muswell HIll, London.
-Formerly worked in University sector and NHS.
+Professional and personal interest in old age.
+Consultant on Cohousing Communities of older people.
+Working with the OWCH (Older Women’s Cohousing) Community at ‘New Ground’, High Barnet.
+Formerly worked in university sector and NHS.